CExA-project/ddc/paper/paper.md

 ## Summary

 The Discrete Domain Computation (DDC) library is a C++ library designed to provide high-performance, strongly-typed labelled multidimensional arrays.
 Inspired by Python's Xarray and built on top of performance-portable libraries like Kokkos, DDC enables expressive, safe, and efficient numerical computations.
 It provides a coherent ecosystem to work with labelled dimensions from data structures to algorithms.
 Additionally, DDC extends functionality through modules such as FFT (based on Kokkos-fft), splines, and with a bridge to the PDI library.
-The library is actively used to modernize legacy scientific codes, such as the Fortran-based Gysela plasma simulation code.
+The library is actively used to modernize legacy scientific codes, such as the Fortran-based Gysela plasma simulation code [@grandgirard2016].

 ## Statement of need